tetracorp/tetracorp.github.io/_posts/2022-07-21-intro-to-68k-asm.md

 Set byte to "true" if condition code is true, "false" otherwise.
 In this case, setting a byte to "true" means setting all its bits to a 1, which is also equivalent to 255 unsigned or -1 signed; false sets all bits to 0, meaning 0.
-The counterintuitive result, then is that true and false are -1 and 0 instead of 1 and 0.
+The counter-intuitive result, then is that true and false are -1 and 0 instead of 1 and 0.

 You will often see this as `ST` or `SF` (set if true / set if false).
 ST always sets the byte to true, i.e. all bits set to 1.
 SF always sets the byte to false,